nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/02-designing-uniform-content/01-creating-structured-content/02-configuring-structure-fields.markdown

     (![Configuration](../../../../../images/icon-wrench.png)).

-3. Change the *Field Label* value to *Instructions* and the *Name* value (variable name) to `steps`.
+3. Change the *Field Label* value to *Instructions* and the *Name* value to *steps*.
 Now your template writer has a variable by which he or she can refer to this field.

 Here's a list of all the configurable settings available for a structure's